SunainaAnand28/TriwebAPI-Learning/README.md

 # MERN Stack Internship Program at TriwebAPI

 Hello!
-My name is Sunaina Anand, and this is my repository for the project that I am working on during my 6-month internship at TriWebAPI.
+My name is Sunaina Anand, and this is my repository for the project that I am working on during my 6-month internship at TriwebAPI.
 This document will guide you through the setup, structure, and specifics of the project.
 Over the next six months, I'll be diving deep into the MERN stack (MongoDB, Express.js, React, Node.js) to build scalable and robust web applications.

 ## Table of Contents

 - [Program Overview](#program-overview) : Overview of the internship program and its goals.
+- [Learnings](#learnings) : Overview of the topics learned during internship.
+- [Tech Used](#tech-used) : Technologies and tools used throughout the internship.
+- [Acknowledgements](#acknowledgements): Credits to those who contributed or supported.
+- [Authors](#authors): List of authors and contributors.
+- [Connect with Me](#connect-with-me): Links to my professional profiles.
+- [Contact](#contact): Contact information for further inquiries.

+## Program Overview

+- Proficiency in MongoDB, Express.js, React, and Node.js.
+- Experience in building and deploying full-stack web applications.
+- Understanding of industry best practices and development workflows.
+- Enhanced problem-solving and debugging skills.
+- Communication skills.

+## Learnings

 - [HTML](https://github.com/SunainaAnand28/TriwebAPI-Learning/tree/main/HTML/form#readme) : Basics of HTML for structuring web pages.